Deaf Focus Group

 The group have also put together a training session for front line staff which starts this Winter.
 Christine explains: "The aim of the training is to help staff to see life from a Deaf perspective.
 We start the training with a case study about a real problem one of us had with a water leak.
 Throughout the training we use British Sign Language and speech, we want staff to understand that every Deaf person is different and that we all have different needs."

-Six Salix Homes staff are trained to Level 2 BSL with one officer currently completing Level 3.
+Three Salix Homes staff are trained to Level 2 BSL, and one at Level 1.
 Staff at Windsor Albion Co-operative have also undertaken Level 1 BSL training.